»

 Note: Permissibility and rated current depend on the specific cable type, its approval and the marking on the product.
 These values serve as a guide – the specifications of the specific item are always decisive.

-- Continuous operation/long running times: less heating, more reserve.
+- Continuous operation and long running times: less heating, more reserve.

 - Longer cables or additional power strips: lower voltage drop.

-- IT/industry/measuring environment: more stable supply in demanding setups.
+- IT, industry, measurement environment: more stable supply in demanding setups.

 - Unclear conditions: 1.5 mm² is often the less stressful choice.

-Important: A larger cross-section does not automatically increase the permissible current of plugs/couplings.
-With C13, the application is typically designed for 10A – 1.5 mm² primarily provides reserve capacity for losses/heating within this limit.
+Important: a larger cross-section does not automatically increase the permissible current of plugs or couplings.
+With C13, the application is typically designed for 10A – 1.5 mm² primarily provides reserve capacity for losses and heating within this limit.

 - Resistance: small cross-section = higher resistance per metre.